La Romana or Punta Cana? An Insider’s Guide to Making the Right Choice

 Some popular dishes include La Bandera (literally meaning ‘the flag’); a meal consisting of white rice, beans, and meat, often served with fried plantains.
 There’s also the famous dish, Sancocho, a hearty stew brimming with a variety of meats and root vegetables.

-The nightlife in La Romana can be described as vibrant yet laid-back, mostly centered around the beach.
-Hit up Malecon Romana, where you can enjoy local music, sip on a Presidente beer, the nation’s favorite, or opt for a glass of Mama Juana, a unique local drink.
+The nightlife in La Romana can be described as vibrant yet laid-back, mostly centred around the beach.
+Hit up Malecon Romana, where you can enjoy local music, sip on a Presidente beer, the nation’s favourite, or opt for a glass of Mama Juana, a unique local drink.

 Whether it’s a quiet, romantic night by the beach or a lively night with the locals, La Romana has it.